PJ-Woz/Portfolio/Markdown in CAT test.md

 # Introduction

-<p>This file is created to test how two Computer-Aided Translation programs – Wordfast Pro 7 and Trados 2022 – read markdown files.</p>
+<p>I wrote this file to test how two Computer-Aided Translation programs – Wordfast Pro 7 and Trados 2022 – read Markdown files.</p>

 ## What is a CAT?
 [Computer-Aided Translation](https://en.wikipedia.org/wiki/Computer-assisted_translation) software (usually known as CAT) is a program that helps translators translate various files, including Markdown *.md files.